MarconLP/snapify/README.md

 Please see our contributing guide at `CONTRIBUTING.md`

 ## License
-Distributed under the Sustainable Use License.
+Distributed under the AGPLv3 License.
 See `LICENSE.md` for more information.